 They are great for Indian festivals, celebrations or to have in Winters.

 Indian calendar is full of festivals for each season, occasion and reason!
-There are SO many different days with different importances throughout the year.
+There are so many different days with different importances throughout the year.

 My fondest memories of festivals have to be the ones that I celebrated with my family in India when I was a child.
 My grandmother was an expert at traditions and she would guide us all through all the important days.
 Plus, she was always enthusiastic about all the festivities herself.